Doctor of Optometry

 You will submit a web-based application that includes biographical information, the colleges and universities you have attended, your academic course history, up to four letters of recommendation, work experience, extracurricular activities, honors, and a personal essay.

-Submission of just the OptomCAS application is due by January 31, 2024/TBA.
-All additional required submitted materials contained within the main OptomCAS application, such as the letters of recommendation and the optional OAT/GRE scores, etc., are due on March 1, 2024/TBA.
+Submission of just the OptomCAS application is due by January 31, 2025.
+All additional required submitted materials contained within the main OptomCAS application, such as the letters of recommendation and the optional OAT/GRE scores, etc., are due on March 1, 2025.

 Step 4: Submit supporting documents